margo-K/clever-assn/README.md

 (3) Roughly 1/4 of apps are only in one district.
 This suggests that there might be a bigger variety of apps being used than one might otherwise expect (think of this in opposition to the majority of districts using 1 or 2 of the biggest apps and then using almost none of the others).
 Also, in this data there are 94 different apps being used total.
 As a next stage, one could explore how bigger budget apps compare to apps made by individuals or smaller companies.

 ###Exploring The Bright Spots
-To get a handle on what it might look like to use clever well, we can take a look at the highest performing districts.
+To get a handle on what it might look like to use Clever well, we can take a look at the highest performing districts.

 | District Id | Total Number of Apps |
 | -------- |:----------:|